derekpedersen/reinvent-the-wheel/README.md

 # reinvent-the-wheel

-These are a collection of interview questions I've ran across in which I was asked to reinvent the wheel
+These are a collection of interview questions I've ran across in which I was asked to reinvent the wheel.